 Data on study design, study population, intervention, outcome measures, and methodologic quality were extracted from each included article.

 Eight studies out of 1193 possibly relevant articles were included.
 All authors examined compression in the treatment of acute ankle sprains; no studies involved compression for the treatment of other ACEJIs.
 No difference in the major outcomes of pain reduction or swelling, ankle-joint function, or range of motion could be demonstrated.
 For the outcome of recovery time, no benefit was shown when comparing compression with no compression.
 Evidence was insufficient to inform a conclusion about the outcomes of time to return to work or sport.
-All evidence was of low to very low quality.
+All evidence was of low to very low certainty.

 The evidence for the use of a compression wrap was limited to patients with closed ankle injuries.
 In this systematic review, we could not demonstrate either a beneficial or harmful effect from the application of a compression or elastic bandage compared with no compression or a noncompressive stocking, splint, or brace as a first aid treatment in the prehospital environment.